Improved Approximation Algorithms for the Expanding Search Problem: Hardness of Approximation

-\section{Hardness of approximation}
+\section{Hardness of Approximation}

-In this section we prove the following theorem.
+This section is dedicated to the following theorem.

-\begin{theorem} There exists some constant $\eps>0$ such that there is no polynomial-time $(1+\eps)$-approximation algorithm for the expanding search problem, unless $\P=\NP$. \end{theorem}
+\begin{theorem} There exists some constant~$\eps>0$ such that there is no polynomial-time~$(1+\eps)$-approximation algorithm for the expanding search problem, unless~$\P=\NP$. \end{theorem}

-The hardness result for ESP follows by a reduction from a variant of the Steiner tree problem which is defined as follows.
-Given a graph $G=(V,E)$ with non-negative edge costs and a set $T\subseteq V$ of vertices, the so-called terminals, the Steiner tree problem on graphs asks for a minimum-cost tree that is a subgraph of $G$ and that contains all vertices in $T$.
-The variant that we consider and use is the so-called \textsc{SteinerTree(1,2)}, short \textsc{ST(1,2)}, where $G$ is a complete graph and all edge costs are either 1 or 2.
+The hardness result for the expanding search problem follows from a reduction from a variant of the Steiner tree problem, which is defined as follows.
+Given a graph~$G=(V,E)$ with non-negative edge lengths and a set~$T\subseteq V$ of vertices, the so-called terminals, the Steiner tree problem on graphs asks for a minimum-length tree that is a subgraph of~$G$ and that contains all vertices in~$T$.
+The variant that we consider and use is the so-called \textsc{SteinerTree(1,2)}, short \textsc{ST(1,2)}, where~$G$ is a complete graph, and all edge lengths are either~$1$ or~$2$.
 Bern and Plassmann~\cite{bern1989steiner} showed the following theorem.

-\begin{theorem}[Theorem 4.2 in \cite{bern1989steiner}] \textsc{SteinerTree(1,2)} is $\mathsf{MaxSNP}$-hard. \end{theorem}
+\begin{theorem}[Theorem 4.2 in~\cite{bern1989steiner}] \textsc{SteinerTree(1,2)} is~$\mathsf{MaxSNP}$-hard. \end{theorem}

-It was shown in \cite{arora1998proof} that there exists no polynomial-time approximation scheme for any $\mathsf{MaxSNP}$-hard problem, unless $\P=\NP$.
-Hence, there exists some constant $\rho>0$ such that there is no polynomial-time $(1+\rho)$-approximation algorithm for \textsc{ST}(1,2), unless $\P=\NP$.
-We use this to show the hardness result for ESP.
+It was shown in~\cite{arora1998proof} that no polynomial-time approximation scheme exists for any~$\mathsf{MaxSNP}$-hard problem unless~$\P=\NP$.
+Hence, there exists some constant~$\rho>0$ such that there is no polynomial-time~$(1+\rho)$-approximation algorithm for \textsc{ST}(1,2), unless~$\P=\NP$.
+We use this to show the hardness result for the expanding search problem.

-The proof of \Cref{thm:hardness} is organized as follows.
-Given a $\beta$-approximation algorithm $\alg'$ for the expanding search problem for any $\beta>1$ we construct a $\gamma$-approximation algorithm $\alg$ for \textsc{ST}(1,2) with $\gamma < 1+\rho$.
-Due to the approximation hardness of \textsc{ST}(1,2) this contradicts the existence of a $\beta$-approximation algorithm $\alg'$ for the expanding search problem for any $\beta>1$.
+The main idea of the proof of \Cref{thm:hardness} is as follows.
+Given a~$\beta$-approxima-tion algorithm~$\alg'$ for the expanding search problem for any~$\beta>1$, we construct a~$\gamma$-approximation algorithm~$\alg$ for \textsc{ST}(1,2) with~$\gamma < 1+\rho$.
+With the approximation hardness of \textsc{ST}(1,2), this contradicts the existence of a~$\beta$-approximation algorithm~$\alg'$ for the expanding search problem for any~$\beta>1$.